Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 A page listing the main current services offered by Clonee Medical Center.
 Image of a sick teddy bear used to convey a caring light touch.

+Same hero picture used here as on main page as it fits equally well and is consistent.

 # Future development